Saudi's illegal immigrants draw fear of "infiltrators"

 He said he and all his family members, including 15 children by four wives, had legal residency.

-They live in a small plot of land in the Ruweis district of central Jeddah, their open-air rooms covered by aluminium roofs and divided by wooden beams and cement bricks.
+They live in a small plot of land in the Ruweis district of central Jeddah, their open-air rooms covered by aluminum roofs and divided by wooden beams and cement bricks.

 Sadiq, now 85, has retired after working as a construction worker in Mecca, and is now dependent on his children.